ajdelguidice/pymin/README.md

 1. This port adds some extra data that will be lost if resaved with the original game,
 2. Some settings will make the save files completely incompatible (these are marked in their tooltips).

-<b>Use the version of as3lib that is designated in the release notes of the version you are using.</b> The interface portion of as3lib does not retain compatibility between any version because it is just a test interface.
+<br><b>Use the version of as3lib that is designated in the release notes of the version you are using.</b> The interface portion of as3lib does not retain compatibility between any version because it is just a test interface.

 If you get stuck somewhere or there are no buttons on screen, please let me know, that is a bug not a feature.